jdoleary/Spellmasons/docs/CriticalPath.md

             - Verify that it launches executable
             - Verify that delta updates work in steam
             - Update regular build and servers
+    - increase all healths and damages by 10x
+    - burst should memorize your position at time of cast, so that if you move after casting it keeps the position that it was when you cast
+    - BALANCE unit spawns especially on later levels
+        - Maybe not exponential budget?
+    - Balanced / Difficult
 - January 1/8-1/14
     - Solve many enemies overkilling allied unit
     - Multiplayer